 Nov 28, 2011 California Healthline

-Glenn Melnick is an adjunct staff member at the RAND Corporation.
+Glenn Melnick is an adjunct economist at the RAND Corporation.
 He is an expert in health economics and finance.
 Melnick has been principal investigator for a number of projects in Jakarta, Indonesia, and Taiwan.
 He earned his Ph.D. in urban and regional planning from the University of Michigan.

 Melnick G, Katya F., "Hospital Pricing And The Uninsured: Do The Uninsured Pay Higher Prices?"
 Health Affairs, 27(2), 2008

 O'Leary JE, Sloss EM, Melnick G., "Disabled Medicare Beneficiaries by Dual Eligible Status: California, 1996-2001," Health Care Financing Review, 28(4):57-67, 2007